ietf-wg-ohai/oblivious-http/draft-thomson-http-oblivious.md

 resource, only that information about the client not be attached to forwarded requests.
 As a consequence, application configurations wherein clients make policy decisions about target connections, e.g., to apply certificate pinning, are incompatible with Oblivious HTTP.
-In such cases, alternate technologies such as HTTP CONNECT {{?HTTP-CONNECT=RFC7231, Section 4.3.6}} should be used.
+In such cases, alternative technologies such as HTTP CONNECT {{?HTTP-CONNECT=RFC7231, Section 4.3.6}} should be used.